Cervical Polyps are basically lumps that are seen on the cervical canal, the passage that connects the uterus.

 The reasons for such occurrences is not yet fully understood but it can be attributed to one of the following factors

-Sometimes the cervical polyps may go away on its own by detaching from the site.
-If you see symptoms that are caused by cervical polyps then it becomes important to remove them.
+Sometimes it may go away on its own by detaching from the site.
+If you see symptom that are caused by cervical polyps then it becomes important to remove them.
 There are many methods that can be used to remove polyps like

 Some side effects that occur after treatment are as follows